Cell phones are turning people everywhere into downward-facing zombies . . .

 Operator: I am sorry, there is no such listing.
 Are you sure you have the spelling correct?

-Caller: Well, it used to be called the Bargoed Fish Café, but the B fell off.
+Caller: Well, it used to be called the Bargoed Fish Café, but the B fell off the building.

 How far do you have to stand from a telephone to make a long-distance call?